0xalby/dotfiles/README.md

 Details on possibly less known packages I am installing
 * git is the world's most famous version control system and Github now has a CLI made in Go called gh
-* httpie is a modern take on curl
 * rclone is my favorite way to backup what I need on Google Drive and such
 * dhcpcd is a good DHCP server and nftables are the successor of iptables if you want a firewall
 * thermald is for better cooling